-The 3 step Grievance procedure is developed in order to provide a process for any student to express a grievance, complaint, or dissatisfaction.
+The 4 step Grievance procedure is developed in order to provide a process for any student to express a grievance, complaint, or dissatisfaction.

-- 1. Step One Student should submit the initial grievance to the primary instructor.
-The Primary instructor will review and respond to the grievance within three days. - 2.
-Step Two If the student and instructor are unable to resolve the issue, or if the grievance is against the instructor, the grievance should be brought to the attention of the Program Director within 72 hours. - 3.
-Step Three If the decision rendered by the Program Director is not satisfactory to the student, the student may appeal to the School President within 48 hours.
+Step One - Student should submit the initial grievance to the primary instructor.
+The Primary instructor will review and respond to the grievance within three days.

+Step Two - If the student and instructor are unable to resolve the issue, or if the grievance is against the instructor, the grievance should be brought to the attention of the Program Director within 72 hours.

+Step Three - If the decision rendered by the Program Director is not satisfactory to the student, the student may appeal to the Dean of Student Affairs within 48 hours.
+Within 72 hours the Dean of Student Affairs will make a decision regarding this issue.

+Step Four - If the decision rendered by the Dean of Student Affairs is not satisfactory to the student, the student may appeal to the School President within 48 hours.
 Within 72 hours the President will make a final decision regarding this issue.
 The decision of the President will be final.

 Falcon Institute of Health and Science is licensed by the Pennsylvania Board of Private Licensed Schools.
-Questions or concerns that are not satisfactorily resolved by the person designated above or by other school officials may be brought to the attention of the State Board of Private Licensed Schools, Pennsylvania Department of Education, 333 Market Street, Harrisburg, Pennsylvania 17126-0333.
+Questions or concerns that are not satisfactorily resolved by the person designated above or by other school officials may be brought to the attention of the State Board of Private Licensed Schools, Pennsylvania Department of Education, 333 Market Street, 12th Floor, Harrisburg, Pennsylvania 17126-0333.
 Falcon Institute of Health and Science is accredited by the Commission of the Council on Occupational Education.
 Questions or concerns that are not satisfactorily resolved by the person designated above or by other school officials may be brought to the attention of Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350, Telephone: 770-396-3898 / FAX: 770-396-3790, www.council.org.